mariusz-schimke/GiGraph/README.md

                 sg.Edges.Add("STRIPED", "WEDGED");
             });

-            // a subgraph example – to override the default attributes for a group of nodes and/or edges graph.Subgraphs.Add(sg =>
+            // a subgraph example – to override global attributes for a group of nodes and/or edges graph.Subgraphs.Add(sg =>
             {
                 sg.Nodes.Attributes.Color = Color.RoyalBlue;